SkyhookWireless/skyhook-context-android/README.md

 Accelerator.setOptedIn(true);
 ```

-If either of these conditions are not met, the default behavior of the SDK is to treat the user as opted out and disable data collection on the Server.
+If either of these conditions are not met, the default behavior of the SDK is to treat the user as opted out and disable data collection on the server.

-For more details how to configure usage of Google Play Services in your app see the [Google Play Services](#google-play-services) section.
+For more details on how to configure usage of Google Play Services in your app see the [Google Play Services](#google-play-services) section.